Antonako1/atOS/SOURCE/KERNEL/32RTOSKRNL/MEMORY/HEAP/README.md

 # HEAP Memory Management

-HEAP in atOS-RT is a dynamic memory allocation system used by the kernel and processes to allocate and free memory at runtime.
-It is built on top of the page frame allocator and provides a more flexible way to manage memory compared to static allocation.

-## Overview

-Every process (including the kernel) allocates its own memory from KHEAP (Kernel HEAP).
-The kernel heap is initialized during the kernel startup and is used for dynamic memory allocations within the kernel space.
+HEAP memory management in the 32RTOS kernel is responsible for all dynamic memory allocations requested by the kernel and its subsystems, such as drivers, programs and libraries.

-## Components

-- **KHEAP.h**: Kernel heap management
-- **KHEAP.c**: Implementation of kernel heap functions
+The HEAP module provides functions to allocate, free memory blocks of varying sizes and of various alignment requirements.
+It manages a large contiguous memory region reserved for dynamic allocations, typically referred to as the "kernel heap pool/kmalloc pool".

+The "KERNEL" name is misleading, as this HEAP is used by the entire operating system, including user processes via system calls.

+Memory allocated in the HEAP can freely be shared between the whole operating system, including user processes, drivers etc.